 Expect an interlocutory appeal from United States District Judge Jeffrey White's denial of John Yoo's motion to dismiss.
 And should the Ninth Circuit reject that appeal, expect a petition for certiorari to the United States Supreme Court.
 Then buckle your seat belt and await a ruling on the contours of litigation arising under 42 U.S.C.
 Section 1983 that has the potential to be as far reaching as Monroe v.
-Pape,
+Pape, decided in 1961.

 Judge White ruled that John Yoo's decision to provide legal cover for the Government actors' shocking treatment of Jose Padilla may well be a violation of federal law.
 Mr. Padilla was taken into a custody at a Chicago airport and held for years without counsel, arguable denied access to a court, arguably subjected to unconstitutional conditions of confinement and interrogation, arguably denied freedom of religion, arguably subjected to an unreasonable seizure and arguably denied due process of law.